TOD-theses/paper-T-RACE/main.typ

 Consider the example of the ERC-20 multiple withdrawal from @sec:erc-20-multiple-withdrawal, with $T_A$ being the attacker transaction that calls `transferFrom(a, b, 1)` and $T_B$ being the victim transaction that calls `approve(b, 3)`.
 In the normal scenario, we have shown that the attacker remains with three approved tokens, while in the reverse scenario, only two tokens would remain.
 Intuitively, this satisfies ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$, as the change approved tokens differs between the normal and the reverse scenario.

 More formally, let $K$ be the state key that tracks how many tokens are approved by $a$ for $b$.
 Initially, one token is approved, therefore $sigma(K) = 1$.
 When executing $T_A$ in the normal scenario, where the attacker spends the one approved token, this changes to $sigma(K) = 0$.
-Therefore, we have $post(Delta_T_A)(K) - pre(Delta_T_A)(K) = -1$.
-Further executing $T_B$ in the normal scenario sets $sigma(K) = 3$, therefore $post(Delta_T_B)(K) - pre(Delta_T_B)(K) = 3$.
+Therefore, we have a change of $post(Delta_T_A)(K) - pre(Delta_T_A)(K) = -1$.
+We then continue to execute $T_B$ in the normal scenario, which sets $sigma(K) = 3$, therefore $post(Delta_T_B)(K) - pre(Delta_T_B)(K) = 3$.
 When we add up these two state changes, we get an overall state change of $2$ for the state at key $K$.
 However, doing the same calculations for the reverse scenario results in an overall state change of $1$ for $K$, as $T_B$ first increases it by two and $T_A$ then reduces it by one.
-As the changes differ between the normal and reverse scenario, we have ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$ and $(T_A, T_B)$ is TOD.
+As the overall changes differ between the normal and reverse scenario, we have ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$ and $(T_A, T_B)$ is TOD.

 Similarly, for the password leaking example in @sec:password-leaking we showed that the execution order determines who can withdraw the stored Ether.
 If the attacker's transaction is executed first, they withdraw the Ether.
 If it is executed second, the attacker does not withdraw any Ether.
-Therefore, the state change at the key $stateKey("balance", italic("attacker"))$ depends on the transaction order, and thus, the transactions are TOD.
+Therefore, the change at the state key $K = stateKey("balance", italic("attacker"))$ depends on the transaction order, and thus, the transactions are TOD.

 == TOD approximation <sec:tod-approximation>

-This paper focuses on detecting TOD attacks, in which the attacker tries to insert a transaction prior to some transaction $T$ to affect the behaviour of $T$ with this.
-Therefore, we assume that the first transaction tries to influence the second transaction, which implies that in every TOD attack, the state changes of $T_B$ should be dependent on the transaction order.
+This paper focuses on detecting TOD attacks, in which the attacker tries to insert a transaction prior to some transaction $T$.
+We assume that the first transaction tries to influence the second transaction, which implies that in every TOD attack, the state changes of $T_B$ should be dependent on the transaction order.
 We use this assumption to define an approximation of TOD:

 #definition("Approximately TOD")[
-  Let $T_A$ and $T_B$ be two transactions and with the corresponding state changes $Delta_T_B$ from the normal scenario and $Delta'_T_B$ from the reverse scenario.
+  Let $T_A$ and $T_B$ be two transactions with the corresponding state changes $Delta_T_B$ from the normal scenario and $Delta'_T_B$ from the reverse scenario.

   We say that $(T_A, T_B)$ is approximately TOD if and only if $Delta_T_B changesDiffer Delta'_T_B$.
 ]

 Theoretically, the assumption that an attack must influence the transaction it front-runs does not hold, as one can imagine an attack where the inserted transaction does not modify the transaction $T$.
 For example, if $T$ leaks a password that can be used to withdraw Ether, but at the same time, $T$ locks the contract that contains this Ether.
-An attacker could use the password to withdraw the Ether without necessarily influencing the execution of $T$ and would need front-run $T$ because of the contract locking.
-However, we are not aware of literature that showcases such attacks.
+An attacker could use the password to withdraw the Ether without necessarily influencing the execution of $T$ and would need to front-run $T$ because of the contract locking.
+However, we are not aware of examples in the literature that showcase such attacks.

 == Definition strengths <sec:definition-strengths>